 Aside from the obvious adaptation of the programme to meet the requirements for a hybrid model of delivery that would ensure a satisfying immersive learning experience for participants, we have also introduced several changes to the overall curriculum, putting leadership, innovation and sustainability at the centre of the programme.

 More than ever in today’s uncertain world, leaders need to feel comfortable with constant change and the lack of “perfect” answers.
 They must be able to build relationships and connect in the virtual world.
 With this in mind, we have added a new module to our Personal Leadership Development Programme with a special focus on leading in a virtual world.
 This journey of personal insights and transformation is delivered in a purely “live online format” and complements the leadership development modules dedicated to leading oneself and teams, as well as leading across the organization and in society.
 During this module, the emphasis will be on negotiating for value creation, furthering EADA’s goal of educating responsible leaders committed to making a positive impact on the world.

 Innovate or die

-We also firmly believe that given the current circumstances, innovation is no longer something that is “nice to have”, but that it has become “a must have” mindset for any organisation to survive.
-For this reason, EADA has discontinued its optional Global Innovation specialisation in favour of an integrating innovation as a core pillar of the MBA.
+We also firmly believe that given the current circumstances, innovation is no longer something that is “nice to have”, but that it has become “a must-have” mindset for any organisation to survive.
+For this reason, EADA has discontinued its optional Global Innovation specialisation in favour of integrating innovation as a core pillar of the MBA.

 As part of this process, participants begin the first trimester with the Corporate Innovation Challenge, the Accelerated Design Thinking and Disruptive Innovation Workshops.
-They complete the innovation experience by developing and testing their own idea in an entrepreneurship bootcamp.
-The knowledge and skills gained during the innovation process are combined with the rigor of market and business research to prepare them for the ultimate challenge: the MBA final project.
+They complete the innovation experience by developing and testing their own idea in an entrepreneurship boot camp.
+The knowledge and skills gained during the innovation process are combined with the rigour of market and business research to prepare them for the ultimate challenge: the MBA final project.

 Leaders in sustainability